 See Alexandra Spitz-Oener, “Technical Change, Job Tasks, and Rising Educational Demands: Looking outside the Wage Structure,” Journal of Labor Economics.

-John Maynard

 See Acemoglu and Restrepo, “The Race Between Man and Machine.”

 Frey and Osborne’s (2013) original paper makes use of a 70 percent cutoff for identifying high risk occupations and others have followed their lead.
 See also Arntz and others “The Risk of Automation for Jobs in OECD Countries,” Richard Berriman and John Hawksworth, “Will robots steal our jobs?
 The potential impact of automation on the UK and other major economies,” UK Economic Outlook, March 2017 (London: PricewaterhouseCoopers, 2017), Hasan Bakhshi and Phillipe Schneider, “The Future of Skills: Employment in 2030,” (London: NESTA, 2017), Ljubica Nedelkoska and Glenda Quintini, “Automation, skills use and training,” Organization Economic Co-operation and Development Social, Employment and Migration Working Papers, (Paris: OECD, 2018).